List of YuYu Hakusho characters: Elder Toguro

 Elder Toguro (戸愚呂兄, Toguro-ani) is first introduced alongside his younger brother as Brokers of Darkness, demons who provide monsters for things such as sideshows or assault forces, hired by Tarukane to make Yukina cry.
 However, it is revealed that their actual client was Sakyo, who is also their team sponsor in the Dark Tournament.
 Elder Toguro is a human turned demon shapeshifter.
 He usually rides on his much larger brother's shoulder and often fights alongside him.
-Elder Toguro can alter the shape of his body to form weapons and shields or to move his organs to escape harm, and has regenerative abilities, making him nearly immortal.
+Elder Toguro can alter the shape of his body to form weapons and shields or move his organs to escape harm, and has regenerative abilities, making him nearly immortal.

 In the second-to-last match of the Dark Tournament, Kuwabara manages to defeat Elder Toguro by squashing him with the Aura Sword (whose shape had been manipulated into that of a flyswatter).
 In the Dark Tournament's final match between Yusuke and Younger Toguro, Elder Toguro reveals he is still alive and offers to be his brother's weapon.
 However, Younger Toguro obliterates him with a single punch, saying that the fight will be one-on-one only.

-After being nearly destroyed by his brother, Elder Toguro slowly regenerated until he was a head found by Sensui.
-He sought revenge and told Sensui about Yusuke, who decided it was time to begin his plan to destroy humanity.
+After being nearly destroyed by his brother, Elder Toguro slowly regenerated until he was a head Sensui found.
+Elder Toguro sought revenge and told Sensui about Yusuke, who decided it was time to begin his plan to destroy humanity.
 Toguro was later devoured by Sadao Makihara.
 Toguro easily took control of his body and acquired Makihara's abilities as well as those of Makihara's past victims.
 In his fight with Kurama, Makihara/Toguro is captured in a parasitic tree that casts illusions, and because of Toguro's immortality, he is stuck fighting Kurama's ghost for eternity.

 Karasu

 Karasu (鴉) is a master-class demon bomber.
 Like Bui, Karasu fought against the Toguro brothers and lost, and subsequently became a member of Team Toguro.
 He can use his aura to create and control bombs undetectable by weaker demons.
 Karasu displays sadistic tendencies, stating that he favors Kurama and becomes depressed when he destroys what he likes, but enjoys being depressed and therefore is looking forward to killing him.
 He wears a mask over his mouth, which seems to restrict his powers.
 He can also use his entire body as an explosive.
 Karasu fights Kurama in the opening match of the final round of the Dark Tournament.
 Due to letting his guard down, Karasu is killed by Kurama, whose fox demon powers have started to return to his human body.
 But because Kurama did not get up until after a ten count, Karasu is ruled the winner.
-Karasu is a popular character with fans, coming in eighth place in the series' second popularity poll.
+Karasu is a popular character among fans, ranking eighth in the series' second popularity poll.